#PhilsQuestions: You ask, we answer on Harper, Hoskins, relief for bullpen and more

 But unlike the last two seasons, when older veterans on expiring contracts (Ryan Howard, Chase Utley) were playing their positions in the big leagues, the Phillies have young, still-developing players at their positions in 2017.
 So, there’s no rush.
 A rebuilding team can afford to let Tommy Joseph (who is having the best month, so far, among a ridiculously talented group of NL first baseman) prove his worth at the big league level.

 So, let’s revisit this in 2-3 months.
 There is zero harm in letting both the prospects and the big leaguers increase their respective value, to both the Phillies and other organizations.
-It’s not like calling up Hoskins is now is going to be the difference between the Phillies making a wild-card run or not in 2017.
+It’s not like calling up Hoskins now is going to be the difference between the Phillies making a wild-card run or not in 2017.

 @ChrisFried78 (Chris Fried) asks: (J.P.)
 Crawford is batting .150 with a .273 OBP at Lehigh.
 Is it time to go to Defcon 1 in worrying over Crawford's future?